Categories

 Another benefit of getting a fixed set of beans on a rotating schedule is that you don’t need to complete redial your brew settings all over again.
 Each bean often has a unique recipe: the setting on the grinder, the weight of dry coffee you use for the best flavor, the temperature of the water used to brew the coffee and maybe even the number of pours used to make filter coffee.
 If you write down your recipe (I highly recommend you do!) then when you get a known coffee again, you can simply reach for your last recipe and use that instead of having to go through several runs to optimize the recipe for taste.

-Rarely, these coffee subscriptions give you a different specialty coffee every time they send you your subscription.
+Some coffee subscriptions give you the option to rotate the beans regularly.
+Each new delivery will bring different beans than the one before.
 I call this a “rotating subscription“.
-And understandingly so.
-It’s a lot of work to source coffee beans on a regular basis, roast them and taste/cup them, adjust roasting profile, weigh and package all the subscriptions and do it all over again a week (or so) later.
+It’s a lot of work to source new green coffee beans on a regular basis, roast them and taste/cup them, adjust roasting profile, weigh and package all the subscriptions and do it all over again a week (or so) later.
 That’s something that only a handful people manage.

 Here is my list of recommended coffee subscriptions in the Netherlands: